 Other commercial options that I have not detailed here have similar limitations with model adhesion, limited base-holding capacity, or durability.
 All of these products are between $10-50, which is similar in price to the Citadel Painting Handles.

-Overall, Games Workshop has made a really useful line of hobby products here.
-These handles are not gimmicks.
+Overall, Games Workshop has made a really useful line of hobby products.
+These miniature painting handles are not gimmicks.
 They work extremely well for their intended purpose.
 More comfort, more fun.

 The regular painting handle is priced well for its utility, design, and durability.
 For larger models, the XL painting handle allows you to paint larger-based models.
 Whereas the Assembly Handle with its articulating arms and clips has an unsurpassed level of versatility.